 At this time he was introduced to Ringo, an abandoned southern white rhino calf, and the youngster’s playful persona invigorated Sudan.
 But this was shortlived, as Ringo died tragically in 2016.

 A team of keepers had Sudan under constant watch to ensure his safety and ensuring he was well fed and kept in good health.
 This included giving him mud baths, to keep the body temperature cool and protect the body from flies and ticks.

 Immense effort and resources were put into using raising awareness of the plight of rhinos, including educational campaigns in the Far East, led by WildAid, who enlisted Chinese actress Jiang Yiyan and basketball star Yao Ming to help get Sudan’s story out to the widest possible audience.

 Fundraising and awareness campaigning included charity cricket matches played by the Maasai Cricket Warriors and a campaign by dating app Tinder and Ogilvy Africa who labelled him ‘the most eligible bachelor in the world’.

 In recent years Sudan’s health started to deteriorate.
 He had been suffering from age-related health issues and a series of infections.
 On 19 March, with Sudan unable to stand up and evidently suffering, his veterinary team decided to euthanise him.

-While Sudan’s profile and status was leveraged to highlight the plight of all endangered species, not just rhinos, his death has also brought overdue attention to the teams of people who work tirelessly to protect them.
-Much tribute has gone to the team of dedicated keepers who had committed their lives to looking after Sudan.
+While Sudan’s profile and status were leveraged to highlight the plight of all endangered species, not just rhinos, his death has also brought overdue attention to the teams of people who work tirelessly to protect them.
+Much tribute has gone to the team of dedicated keepers who had committed their lives to look after Sudan.